OdunayoT/British-Airway/README.md

 Introduction

-British Airways has recognized its customer dissatisfaction and aims to identify common issues its customer experience while using its service to improve service quality and enhance customer experience.
+British Airways has recognized its customer dissatisfaction and aims to identify common issues customers experience while using their service to improve service quality and enhance customer experience.

 Methodology